Pac-Man (character): Concept and design

 Pac-Man's origins are debated.
 According to the character's creator Toru Iwatani, the inspiration was pizza without a slice, which gave him a vision of "an animated pizza, racing through a maze and eating things with its absent-slice mouth".
 However, he said in a 1986 interview that the design of the character also came from simplifying and rounding out the Japanese character for a mouth, kuchi (口).
 Another belief is that Pac-Man's simple design was a result of hardware limitations.
 The character's name comes from paku-paku (パクパク), an onomatopoeic Japanese word for gobbling something up.
 The character's name was written in English as "Puck-Man", but when Namco localized the game for the United States they changed it to "Pac-Man", fearing that vandals would change the P in "Puck" to an F (as in fuck).

 When the game was being developed, Iwatani wanted all of its characters to be likable, with the decision to make Pac-Man yellow being a result of Iwatani believing the color represented neither an enemy or a hero.
-When the game was nearing completion, Iwatini presented the character to Namco artist Tadashi Yamashita, who added a large mouth, arms, and legs to the character.
+When the game was nearing completion, Iwatani presented the character to Namco artist Tadashi Yamashita, who added a large mouth, arms, and legs to the character.
 He also added eyes, which are enlarged versions of Pac-Man's basic circular design.
 A later game in the Pac-Man series, Pac-Land (1984), used this design as his in-game appearance, while also giving him a large nose.